nautobot/nautobot/nautobot/docs/plugins/development.md

 template_extensions = [SiteAnimalCount]
 ```

-## Including Jinja Filters
+## Including Jinja2 Filters

-Plugins can define custom jinja filters to be used when rendering jinja in computed fields.
-Check out the [official Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/api/#custom-filters) on how to create filter functions.
+Plugins can define custom Jinja2 filters to be used when rendering templates defined in computed fields.
+Check out the [official Jinja2 documentation](https://jinja.palletsprojects.com/en/3.0.x/api/#custom-filters) on how to create filter functions.

 In the file that defines your filters, you must import the `library` module from the `django_jinja` library.
 Filters must then be decorated with `@library.filter`.
 See an example below that defines a filter called `leet_speak`.